Vesion/C-Compiler/README.md

 # C-Compiler
-A tiny C interpreter which can bootstrap, inspired by [c4](https://github.com/rswier/c4).
+Tiny C interpreter inspired by [c4](https://github.com/rswier/c4).

+**xc.c** is much like the original c4, whereas it has plenty of easy-to-understand comments.
+Self-interpreting is supported of course.

 Usage: